 Vision systems for advanced industrial quality control

-Machine vision systems that optimize the production process and automate manual quality control
+Machine vision systems for optimizing production processes and automating manual quality control

 How do vision systems improve product quality and efficiency?